 We will ask companies and other organizations with connections to Japan, such as martial arts clubs, to support our work.

 We will have winter residential course with orphans and foreign volunteers in Kyoto.

-We will hold a three years memorial event in 2014 for the Great East Japan Earthquake and have a two minutes silence for the victims.
-This was two years memorial event.
-Two Years Anniversary
+We will hold a memorial event in 2015 for the Great East Japan Earthquake and have a two minute silence for the victims.
+This will mark the third year memorial event.

 9. Spring Report 2014